lsrdg/cliclock/README.md

 ## Bugs, issues and contributions

 ..., feedback and criticisms are welcome.
-Shoot! (:
+Just shoot! (:

 ## License
 ### The Unlicense